Sequences of point blow-ups over perfect fields from a combinatorial point of view: Main results

 \begin{proof} Set $P{i}\in Z_{i-1}$, $P_{j}\in Z_{j-1}$, to be the points such that $H_{i}$ maps to $P_{i}$ and $H_{j}$ maps to $P_{j}$.
-If $H_{\beta}$ is final with $\beta\in\left\{i,j\right\}$, then $H_{\beta}\cong\mathbb{P}^{d-1}_{K(P_{\beta})}$ and $N_{H_{\beta}/Z}\cong\mathcal{O}_{H_{\beta}}(-1)$. \\ Let us suppose that $H_{i}\cap H_{j}\neq\emptyset$.
+If $H_{\beta}$ is final with $\beta\in\left\{i,j\right\}$, then $H_{\beta}\cong\mathbb{P}^{d-1}_{K(P_{\beta})}$ and $N_{H_{\beta_{j}}/Z}\cong\mathcal{O}_{H_{\beta}}(-1)$. \\ Let us suppose that $H_{i}\cap H_{j}\neq\emptyset$.
 Then either $P_{i}$ is proximate to $P_{j}$ or $P_{j}$ is proximate to $P_{i}$.
-In the first case $H_{j}\not\cong\mathbb{P}^{d-1}_{K(P_{j})}$ and $N_{H_{j}/Z}\not\cong\mathcal{O}_{H_{j}}(-1)$ so $H_{j}$ is not final, whereas in the second case $H_{i}\not\cong\mathbb{P}^{d-1}_{K(P_{i})}$ and $N_{H_{i}/Z}\not\cong\mathcal{O}_{H_{i}}(-1)$ so $H_{i}$ is not final.
+In the first case $H_{j}\not\cong\mathbb{P}^{d-1}_{K(P_{j})}$ and $N_{H_{j_{j}}/Z}\not\cong\mathcal{O}_{H_{j_{j}}}(-1)$ so $H_{j}$ is not final, whereas in the second case $H_{i}\not\cong\mathbb{P}^{d-1}_{K(P_{i})}$ and $N_{H_{i_{j}}/Z}\not\cong\mathcal{O}_{H_{i_{j}}}(-1)$ so $H_{i}$ is not final.
 Through any of them we get to a contradiction. \end{proof}

-The result above makes a huge difference with respect to the more general case, where two final divisors may not have an empty intersection (see example \ref{Exmp2}).
+The above result makes a huge difference with respect to the more general case (when considering higher dimensional centers) where two final divisors may have non-empty intersection (see \cite{Camazon25}).

-\begin{rem} Assume that we have a sequential morphism associated to a sequence of point blow-ups.
-If an irreducible component $H_{\alpha}$ of $E$ is final with respect to one representative of the sequences associated to this sequential morphism then it is final with respect to all.
-This fact drastically changes when more general centers are allowed (see example \ref{Exmp2}). \end{rem}
+\begin{remark} Assume that we have a sequential morphism $\pi$ associated to a sequence of point blow-ups $(Z_{s},...,Z_{0},\pi)$.
+If an irreducible component $H_{\alpha}$ of $E$ is final with respect to one representative of the sequences associated to this sequential morphism, then it is final with respect to all.
+This fact follows directly from Lemma \ref{Lem3}. \end{remark}